mochodek/py-ccflex/README.md

 * --add_contents -  the flag is used without parameters; if present a column 'contents' will be added to the output file with the original text of the line.
 * --classes_config - a json file containing definitions of decision classes.
+* --max_lines - the maximum number of lines read from each of input files.

 *Output:*
 * <output file name> - a csv file stored in the processing folder of the workspace.